What a wondrous time of year

 - Fire and Brimstone Hell: In the scene where Scrooge is confronted by the Ghost of Christmas Yet to Come, he is shown a newly dug grave, and told that nobody came to the funeral of the man who will be buried there.
 Upon learning that it is his grave, the Ghost of Christmas Yet to Come shoves him into the grave.
 Scrooge screams for mercy and vows to change, but he loses his grip on a twig and falls into a casket whose interior is on fire, implying he is about to enter Hell.

-- Gentle Giant: The Ghost of Christmas Present.
+- Gentle Giant: The Ghost of Christmas Present, played by Willie the Giant.
 At least he tries to be gentle.

 - Got Me Doing It: Mickey almost says "And a Bah Humbug to you" to Scrooge, but catches himself and wishes Merry Christmas instead.

 - Graceful Ladies Like Purple: When Isabelle leaves Scrooge, her dress, parasol, and fur cape are all dark purple.

 - Insane Troll Logic: Scrooge pulls this on the two charity collectors as an excuse to avoid giving them any money for the poor.Scrooge: You realize if you give money to the poor, they won't be poor anymore, will they?

 Scrooge: And, if they're not poor anymore, then you won't have to raise money for them anymore.

 Scrooge: And if you don't have to raise money for them anymore, then you'd be out of a job.
 Oh, please, gentlemen, don't ask me to put you out of a job.
 Not on Christmas Eve.

 - Jerkass: The whole point of the Ghosts visiting Scrooge is to tell him what a mean, miserly, all-around creep he really is, and that he had better change or else his future won't be good.